bonobonet/bonobonet.github.io/docs/configuring.md

 ## WebIRC (TODO: Move to own section)

-If you wish to configure your server for access via a web-based IRC client then you will want to add the following blocks to your configuration file.
+If you wish to configure your server for access via a web-based IRC client, then you will want to add the following blocks to your configuration file.

 ```